Cold Water Immersion Safety and Timing Tips Explained

 • Put on warm, dry clothes.

 • Avoid immediate hot showers or baths as this can negate some of the benefits and put undue stress on your system.
 Allow your body to rewarm naturally.
+Sudden heat can create a rapid shift in circulation that may feel overwhelming after a cold plunge.

 • Sip on a warm beverage like tea.